vygr/ChrysaLisp/STATUS.md

 with cntrl-[1-9].
 Macros can record/playback other macros...
 Need to add some protection to that !

+Editor saves/loads the 10 macros to the users Editor state file.

 ------

 Reminder of how to bridge Lisp subnets over ChrysaLib hubs !